 The English word tonne/ton comes from the same Proto-Celtic root, via French, Latin and Gaulish [source].
 Other words from the same Proto-Celtic root include tonne (tonne/ton) in French, tona (tun – a type of cask, ton/tonne) and tonya (a type of sweet bun) in Catalan, tona (surface, skin, bark) and tonel (barrel, tun) in Galician, and tonel (barrel) in Spanish [source].

 Incidentally, the English word tun (a large cask, fermenting vat) probably comes from the same roots, via Middle English, Old English, Proto-Germanic, Latin and Gaulish, as does the German word Tonne (barrel, vat, tun, drum), the Dutch word ton (barrel, ton, large amount), and the Irish word tunna (cask), which was borrowed from Latin [source].

 (A bit of bonus content that’s not included in the recording.)

-I also write about etymology, and other language-related topics, on the Omniglot Blog.
+You can find more details of these words on the Celtiadur blog.
+I also write about words, etymology and other language-related topics on the Omniglot Blog.